chmouel/blog/content/posts/emacs-isearch/index.md

         ("C-o" . my-occur-from-isearch)))
 ```

-I simply press `C-s` a search term and then `C-o` and I'll get a nice window of
+With this configuration I simply press `C-s` to start a search, type something I
-all occurrences
+want to find and then press `C-o` to get a nice window of all occurrences of
-of that search in the current buffer,
+that search in the current buffer.

 ![isearch-occur](./isearch-occur.png)

-Since I have configured my `display-buffer-alist` variable the occur windows
+Since I have configured my `display-buffer-alist` variable, the occur window
 automatically get focused and I can just press a `n`, `p` to go to the next or
 previous occurrence and `q` to discard the window.

-Here is a snippet of my
-configuration:
+Here is a snippet of my configuration for display-buffer-alist:

 ```elisp
 (defun my-select-window (window &rest _)